openshift/training/beta-4-setup.md

 for you).

 ### Create a New Project
+By default, users are allowed to create their own projects.
+Let's try this now.
-As the `root` user, we will create a new project to put our first STI example into.
-Grab the project definition and create it:
+As the `joe` user, we will create a new project to put our first STI example
+into:

-    osadm new-project sinatra --display-name="Sinatra Example" \
+    osc new-project sinatra --display-name="Sinatra Example" \
-    --description="This is your first build on OpenShift 3" \
+    --description="This is your first build on OpenShift 3"
-    --admin=joe

 Logged in as `joe` in the web console, if you click the OpenShift image you should be returned to the project overview page where you will see the new